lukaslehner/covid19policytrackers/index.md

 weeks following the implementation far-reaching lockdowns across the globe has been impressive.
 I have compiled a collection of policy trackers and datasets on the topic.
-The compilation is not meant to be exhaustive and I am grateful for general feedback or suggestions on new sources you may have.
+The compilation is not meant to be exhaustive and I am grateful for general feedback you may have or suggestions on new sources.
 Please email me at <lukas.lehner@spi.ox.ac.uk>.

 This collection started initially as a [Twitter Thread](https://twitter.com/LukasLehner_/status/1243557931888578565) in